 Review of Havila Pollux ferry

-MS Havila Pollux is a Norwegian coastal cruiseferry operated by the Norwegian shipping company HAVILA KYSTRUTEN (part of Havila Group).
 The ship has a max capacity of 640 passengers.
 Cargo capacity is 9 cars and 190 pallets, 40 of which can be transported by freezing or cooling.
-The vessel will be launched in 2021 to operate on the Norway ferry route Bergen-Kirkenes (crossing time 7 days) stopping at 34 ports along the itinerary.
+The vessel will be inaugurated in 2022-Q2 (delayed due to shipyard issues) to operate year-round on Norway's coastal ferry route Bergen-Kirkenes (crossing time 7 days) stopping at 34 ports along the itinerary.
 This route is served by a total of 11 ships (7x by Hurtigruten, 4x by Havila) and the ferry service is government-subsidized.

-Disabled passengers or those requiring specific assistance should visit ship's Reception/Information Desk.
+Disabled passengers or those requiring specific assistance should visit the Lobby's Reception/Information Desk.
 All passengers must vacate their staterooms 30 min prior to port arrival.

 Shipboard dining and entertainment options